Calcium Channel Blockers

 How do calcium channel blockers work?

-Neurons have a membrane, or cover, with many pathways that block or allow charged particles, or ions, to pass through.
+Neurons are connected by wire-like structures called axons which allow neurons to communicate with each other.
+These axons have a membrane, or cover, with many pathways that block or allow charged particles, or ions, to pass through.
 These pathways are called channels.
 The flow of charged particles through these channels creates the electrical activity of nerve cells.
 Many of these nerve cell channels also open and close based on the electrical activity of the nerve.
 This important role means these channels help control the firing (excitation) and slowing (inhibition) of nerve signals in the brain.2

-There are 3 types of calcium channels in neurons in the brain.
-These channels help regulate electrical signals in the brain, often promoting neuron firing.
-Because epilepsy seizures are caused by nerve cells over-firing, slowing or blocking the calcium channel can lead to fewer seizures.1-4
+There are multiple types of calcium channels in neurons in the brain.
+These channels help regulate electrical signals in the brain.
+Think of them as the pacemaker of normal brain activity.
+Because epilepsy seizures are caused by nerve cells over-firing, slowing or blocking the calcium channel leads to fewer seizures.
+Some anti-seizure drugs work by blocking calcium channels as a primary or secondary mechanism.1-4

 Examples